amberframework/docs/getting-started/testing/system.md

 ### The Test Environment

-By default every Amber application is generate with three environments: `development`, `test` and `production`.
+By default every Amber application generates with three environments: `development`, `test` and `production`.

 Each environment's configuration can be modified similarly.
 In this case, we can modify our test environment by changing the options found in `config/environments/test.yml`.